• Home

 About

-I’m a Tejano, neurodivergent interdisciplinary artist working across cyanotype, photography, projection, soft architecture, and performance.
-My work is shaped by rasquachismo—a resourceful, improvisational way of making rooted in working-class aesthetics and ancestral memory—and by Zapatista teachings around autonomy, tenderness, and collective presence.
+I’m a Tejano, neurodivergent interdisciplinary artist currently working primarily in cyanotype.
+My work is shaped by rasquachismo and by Zapatista teachings around autonomy, tenderness, and collective presence.

 I make my own tools, often from found or inherited materials, allowing the process itself to become a kind of ritual.
 Through layered image-making, text, and symbolic object, I explore the quiet tension between visibility and disappearance, identity and spirit, masking and emergence.